kylejlin/dobutsu_shogi_2024/README.md

 For example, if the active player has two chicks in hand, then dropping `chick0` in square `(0, 0)` and dropping `chick1` in the same square would have to distinct representations, even though they are the same action.
 However, we have deemed this inefficiency to be acceptable.

 The value `0b000_0000` represents a "null action".
-We use this when a node has no remaining actions to explore.
+We use this when a states has no remaining actions to explore.

 ## Board representation (64 bits total)